ByronKrauskopf/ML_Movie_Recommendations_Systems/README.md

 # Communications Protocol

 General communication:
-For this project all communications will be done via Slack for messaging, and Zoom for meetings.
+For this project all communications will be done via Slack for messaging and Zoom for meetings.
 Team members should check Slack at least once per day for any critical messages.

 Meetings:
 Team meetings will occur 3 times a week on Tuesdays and Thursdays during class hours, and Saturday afternoons.
 Additional meetings can be scheduled through Slack as needed.